Hearing Protection: Why Should You Use It?

 Image - Hearing Protection: Why Should You Use It?
 Hearing protectors, also known as “ear protectors,” “earplugs,” or “earmuffs” — in the photo, Etymotic models (Image: Vitor Valeri/Hi-Fi Hub)

-Hearing protectors, also known as “ear protectors,” “earplugs,” or “earmuffs,” are accessories commonly used by workers who are constantly exposed to noise in the workplace.
+Ear protectors, commonly referred to as “hearing protectors,” “earplugs,” or “earmuffs,” are accessories typically used by workers who are constantly exposed to noise in the workplace.
 In the field of Occupational Health and Safety (OHS), they are classified as PPE (Personal Protective Equipment).
-However, what few people know is that there are different types of hearing protectors, and some are designed not to distort sound.
+However, what few people know is that there are different types of hearing protectors, and some of them are specifically designed not to distort sound.

 The danger of prolonged noise exposure

-Noise exposure is part of everyone’s daily life.
-However, what few people realize is that, depending on the noise level—measured in decibels (dB)—there is a maximum limit that should not be exceeded for a certain amount of daily exposure time.
+Exposure to noise is part of everyday life for everyone.
+However, what few people realize is that, depending on the noise level, measured in decibels (dB), there are limits that must not be exceeded for a given duration of daily exposure.

-According to the WHO (World Health Organization), an adult should not exceed a limit of 80 dB over 40 hours per week in order to avoid hearing loss.
-For children, the World Health Organization recommends not exceeding 75 dB over a forty-hour workweek.
+According to the World Health Organization (WHO), an adult should not be exposed to noise levels above 80 dB for 40 hours per week in order to avoid hearing loss.
+For children, the WHO recommends that exposure should not exceed 75 dB for a total of 40 hours per week.

-According to Annex No. 1 of NR (Regulatory Standard) 15, the tolerance limits for continuous (uninterrupted) or intermittent (with pauses) noise exposure are as follows:
+According to Annex No. 1 of Regulatory Standard (NR) 15, the tolerance limits for continuous noise (without interruptions) or intermittent noise (with pauses) are as follows:

 Table of “Tolerance Limits for Continuous or Intermittent Noise.”